uditgaurav/hce-api-template/README.md

 - `HCE_ENDPOINT`

 The above tunables are mandatory to provide.
 You need to replace it in the given API call.
-- Please refer [derive tunables](https://uditgaurav.github.io/hce-api-template//#derive-tunables) section to know how you can get the values of the above tunables.
+- Please refer [derive tunables](https://uditgaurav.github.io/hce-api-template//#derive-tunables) section to know more about the above tunables.

 Now use the given API call to launch chaos with all the tunables mentioned above.